jeromelaban/uno/doc/articles/features/progressring.md

 There are 2 progress rings available in Uno:

-* `Windows.UI.Xaml.Controls.ProgressRing` - the UWP one, support for both native & UWP styling.
+* `Microsoft.UI.Xaml.Controls.ProgressRing` - the UWP one, support for both native & UWP styling.
 * `Microsoft.UI.Xaml.Controls.ProgressRing` - the new version, which is powered by Lottie.

-## Using the legacy `Windows.UI.Xaml.Controls.ProgressRing`
+## Using the legacy `Microsoft.UI.Xaml.Controls.ProgressRing`

 This control works on all platforms and uses the native progress ring control by default, with the exception of Wasm where there is no native progress ring control.